yahoo/elide-doc/pages/guide/v5/04-analytics.md

 # Configuration

 Analtyic model configuration can either be specified through JVM classes decorated with Elide annotations _or_ HJSON configuration files.
-HJSON configuration files can either sit locally in the filesystem or be sourced from the classpath.
+HJSON configuration files can be sourced either from the local filesystem or the classpath.
 Either way, they must conform to the following directory structure:

 ```
 CONFIG_ROOT/
   ├── models/
   |  ├── tables/
   |  |  ├── model1.hjson
   |  |  ├── model2.hjson
   |  ├── security.hjson
   |  └── variables.hjson
   ├── db/
   |  ├── sql/
   |  |  ├── db1.hjson
   |  ├── variables.hjson
 ```

-## Root Directory
+1. Analytic model files are stored in `/models/tables`.
+Multiple models can be grouped together into a single file.
+2. Security rules are stored in `/models/security.hjson`.
+3. Model and security HJSON files support variable substitution with variables defined in `/models/variables.hjson`.
+4. Data source configurations are stored in `/db/sql`.
+Multiple configurations can be grouped together into a single file.
+5. Data source HJSON files support variable substitution with variables defined in `/db/variables.hjson`.

 CONFIG_ROOT can be any directory in the filesystem or classpath.
 It can be configured in spring by setting elide.dynamic-config.path: